Highland Railway: East to Keith and Aberdeen

 In 1885 the Great North re-timed the 10:10 am Aberdeen service to reach Keith at 11:50 am with through carriages that reached Elgin via Craigellachie at 1 pm.
 This connected with a Highland service at both Keith and Elgin, until the Highland re-timed the train and broke the connection at Elgin.
 The Great North applied to the Board of Trade for an order for two connections a day at Elgin.
 This was refused, but in 1886 the Great North and Highland railways came to an agreement to pool receipts from the stations between Grange and Elgin and refer any disputes to an arbiter.
 The midday Highland train was re-timed to connect with the Great North at Keith and Elgin, and a service connected at Elgin with an Aberdeen train that had divided en route to travel via the coast and Craigellachie.

 However, the Highland Railway cancelled the traffic agreement and withdrew two connecting trains in 1893, complaining that they were not paying.
-One of the trains was re-instated after an appeal was made to the Railway and Canal Commissioners and a frustrated Great North applied to Parliament in 1895 for running powers to Inverness, but withdrew after it was agreed that the Railway & Canal Commissioners would arbitrate in the matter.
-With no judgement by 1897, the Great North again prepared to apply again for running powers over the Highland to Inverness, this time agreeing to double track the line, but the commissioners published their finding before the bill was submitted to Parliament.
+One of the trains was re-instated after an appeal was made to the Railway and Canal Commissioners and a frustrated Great North applied to Parliament in 1895 for running powers to Inverness, but withdrew after it was agreed that the Railway and Canal Commissioners would arbitrate in the matter.
+With no judgment by 1897, the Great North again prepared to apply again for running powers over the Highland to Inverness, this time agreeing to double track the line, but the commissioners published their finding before the bill was submitted to Parliament.
 Traffic was to be exchanged at both Elgin and Keith, the services exchanged at Elgin needed to include through carriages from both the Craigellachie and the coast routes, and the timetable had to be approved by the commissioners.
 The resulting 'Commissioners' Service' started in 1897 with eight though services, four via the Highland to Keith taking between and 5 hours, and four with carriages exchanged at Elgin with portions that travelled via Craigellachie and the coast, two of these taking hours.
 The 3 pm from Inverness to Aberdeen via Keith took 3 hours 5 minutes.